anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life is divided into the horrible and the miserable.
+Quote: Opportunity is missed by most people because it is dressed in overalls and looks like work.

-By: Woody Allen
+By: Thomas Edison